John Donald (jewellery designer)

 John Donald (6 December 1928 – 21 September 2023) was a British jeweller and designer whose work was strongly identified in the 1960s and 1970s in London.
-Princess Margaret and the Queen Mother purchased works by John Donald in the 1960s, having been introduced to him by Antony Armstrong-Jones, 1st Earl of Snowdon.
+Princess Margaret and the Queen Mother purchased works by Donald in the 1960s, having been introduced to him by Antony Armstrong-Jones, 1st Earl of Snowdon.
+His work is considered to capture the late 20th century ideals of glamour and modernity.

-Examples of Donald's work are held in the collections of Museum of Scotland, Edinburgh; Victoria & Albert Museum, London; and the collection of the Worshipful Company of Goldsmiths.
+Examples of Donald's work are held in the collections of the Museum of Scotland in Edinburgh, Victoria & Albert Museum in London, and the collection of the Worshipful Company of Goldsmiths.

-An elegant revolutionary

-In his half-century as a working jeweller John Donald has been feted as an idealist, a pioneering designer, and as a craftsman.
-Part of a select group who revolutionised jewellery design in the early 1960s, he went on to establish a successful business and an international reputation.
-His work captures the late twentieth century ideals of glamour and modernity.
+Biography

-Born on 6 December, 1928 to a golfing father and a socially ambitious mother, John Donald attended art college as a compromise between sport and university.
-He studied graphic design at Farnham, and in 1952 he was offered the chance to enrol in the Metalwork Department of the Royal College of Art.
-This change of direction was essentially a pragmatic one, as the young man was keen to experience London.
-But he soon discovered an affinity for working with metal that would shape the rest of his life.
+John Donald was born on 6 December, 1928 to a golfing father and a socially ambitious mother.
+He studied graphic design at Farnham, attending art college as a compromise between sport and university.
+In 1952, he was offered the chance to enrol in the Metalwork Department of the Royal College of Art, which he accepted in order to experience London.

-At college John Donald joined a group of hard-working (and hard-playing) ex-servicemen, often staying in the studio late into the night.
-He shared digs in Chelsea with fellow metalwork students Robert Welch and Gerald Benney.
-All three friends would later become famous for their silver and jewellery designs.
+At college, Donald joined a group of ex-servicemen, often staying in the studio late into the night.
+He lived with fellow metalwork students Robert Welch and Gerald Benney in Chelsea.
+All three of them later became famous for their silver and jewellery designs.

-Donald graduated in 1955, and left a year later with a first-class degree.
-However it was several years before he could establish himself as a jeweller, and in the meantime he was forced to support himself through a combination of male modelling and industrial design.
-In 1960 the proceeds from designing luggage and National Health spectacles at last allowed him to buy his own studio.
-A year later he entered five pieces in the seminal International Exhibition of Modern Jewellery 1890-1961, held at Goldsmiths' Hall, and by 1964 he could number Princess Margaret and the Queen Mother among his patrons.
+Donald graduated in 1955, and left a year later with his degree.
+However, it was several years before he established himself as a jeweller; in the meantime, he had been forced to support himself through a combination of male modelling and industrial design.
+In 1960, the proceeds from designing luggage and National Health spectacles allowed him to buy his own studio.
+A year later, he entered five pieces in the seminal International Exhibition of Modern Jewellery 1890–1961, held at Goldsmiths' Hall.
+By 1964, his patrons included Princess Margaret and the Queen Mother.

-John Donald's designs perfectly caught the mood of freedom and excitement which swept Britain during the 1960s.
-Using simple materials such as gold rod and uncut crystal, he created expressive, abstract pieces free from the conventions of shape and style which had constrained earlier jewels.
+Donald's designs caught the mood of freedom and excitement which swept Britain during the 1960s.
+Using simple materials such as gold rod and uncut crystal, he created unconventional pieces that deviated from the restrictive traditional shapes and styles of earlier jewels.
 He was one of a small group of craftsmen whose radical entries to the International Exhibition ushered in a new era of modern jewellery.
 Characterised by adventurous forms and textures, the movement deliberately avoided showcasing precious materials or artificially imposing a subject.
-It was, as the sponsors of the exhibition proclaimed, "as uninhibited as modern sculpture, or fashion; individual, imaginative and smart'.
+The sponsors of the exhibition proclaimed that it was "as uninhibited as modern sculpture, or fashion; individual, imaginative and smart."

+Donald later established a business and gained an international reputation.